 Have you ever told yourself that you’re going to stop spending money on clothes, then you suddenly see a cute dress online that would be perfect for summer and you just have to buy it?

-Oh look — it’s on sale too.
+Oh look — it’s on sale too!
 And this dress is going to look so good with those sandals you bought last week?
-It’s pretty much a sign that you need to grab it.
-Am I right?
+The universe is giving you a clear sign that you need to grab it.
+Right?

-Despite your best efforts to save money and get your spending under control, it just seems to happen.
-You’ve spent more money than you wanted to.
-Oops!
+Despite your best efforts to stop buying clothes and get your spending under control, it just seems to happen.
+You’ve spent too much money on clothes again… Oops!

 This can make it difficult to resist the urge to spend money on clothes, especially when shopping has become the socially “acceptable” addiction.

-But if your love for shopping is causing financial distress, problems at work, relationship difficulties, or feelings of depression and anxiety, it’s time to make change.
+But if your love for shopping is causing financial distress, problems at work, relationship difficulties, or feelings of depression and anxiety, it’s probably a good time to make change.

-Not sure if you or a loved one is addicted to shopping?
-Here are some common signs to look out for:
+Not sure if you or a loved spends too much money on clothes?
+Here are some common signs of a shopping addiction:

 - You hide your purchases and spending from loved ones